 Within the new PARSEC project the partners aim for realizing industrial production and integration into standard manufacturing processes for full size solar panels.
 The fabrication of both the materials and the circular solar panels needs to be scaled up in order to produce at competitive costs and create a significant market share.
 Partners in the PARSEC project are Endurance Solar, Mat-Tech, Exasun, and TNO Energy Transition, solar energy division Petten.
 ABN-Amro provides the outdoor test location at the CIRCL Building in Amsterdam.

 TNO aims for a two pronged approach.
 On the long term D4R panels can add significantly to an optimized recycling at end of life.
 However more urgent are technologies to recycle currently applied PV panels.
 TNO investigates and develops novel recycling techniques for solar cells and the glass material.
 The aim is to harvest high grade silicon in a purity to be reused for solar cells and other silicon based products such as thermo-elements and for car batteries.
 A novel technology enables to process the recycled glass material into new solar panel material.

 High value recycling supports a circular production and presents a clear solution to solar panel end of life waste.
 In the EU alone, some 4,000 tonnes of solar panels are destroyed every year using environmentally detrimental methods.
-In a recent report, the International Renewable Energy Agency estimated that globally at least 60 million tonnes of solar panels will have reached the end of their lifespan by 2050.
+In a recent report, the International Renewable Energy Agency estimated that globally at least 10 billion solar panels with a total weight of 60 million tonnes, will have reached the end of their lifespan by 2050.
 In addition, producing of D4R panels closer to home means this product has an environmental advantage because of the much shorter transport distances.